Tim-Liam-Hill/SimpleWebBrowser/README.md

 After some consideration, I am not going to model all HTML elements per the spec: I think that will take things outside of the scope I am willing to do.
 If I really want to later I can rework it in but for now I will do things based on the display property.
 The nice part about this is that later on I can reuse display logic if I rework things.

+Good news! - my rework is confusing me and there will undoubtably be bugs.
+Yay!!!
+I think the issue is I am thinking about implementing padding, margin and such before I need to.
+I should get the basics to work then try and tackle those.
+Writing unit tests would also definitely help.

+I can replace the layoutprops I was using with inherited css props.
+Which I should do.
+Meow.
+Need to remember to propagate those somehow though...

+Once I am done with this refactor I should make a method for extracting lengths/numbers etc for css props somehow.

 6.4 -> In progress

 # Exercizes